CTCycle/FAIRS-roulette-agent/README.md

 # FAIRS-forecasting

 ## Project description
 This script has been developed to allow roulette timeseries forecasting using a series of custom Recurrent Neural Network (RNN) models.
-Different approaches have been envisaged to accurately predict the probability of a number being the next extraction, by relying on both single number or categorical classification (black, red and green).
+Different approaches have been envisaged to accurately predict the probability of a number being extracted next, by relying on both single number or categorical classification (black, red and green).
 THe rationale behind the different models is to use Long Short-Term Memory (LSTM) together with Embedding functionality for processing sequential data, having as output the probability distribution over possible next numbers.
 The input sequence is transformed into a dense vectors of fixed size, before being processed recursively by a series of LSTM layers with increasing neurons number.
 Once the temporal dependencies from the input sequence are learned by the model, a series of Dense layers map the extracted features to the output space.
 The final Dense layer is provided with softmax activation in order to output a probability distribution over possible next numbers.
 Overfitting is largely prevented by using Dropout layers in between.

 ## FAIRS Deep Learning models
-FAIRS is based on two different deep learning (DL) forecasting models.
-Both models are structured as recurrent neural networks that use sequences of previous observations as inputs, and the next expected observation (or many of these) as output.
+FAIRS is based on two different deep learning (DL) models for timeseries forecasting.
+Both models are structured as recurrent neural networks that use fixed-length sequences of past observations as inputs, while the next expected observation (or a fixed-length sequence of these) as output.
 ...

 ### ColorCode Model (CCM)